patrickoppel/ktra/README.md

 Additional set-up is required when sharing a registry via github alone. **This should be done before publishing the crate for the first time.**

-- add repository key in crates `Cargo.toml`, see example:
+- add repository key in your crates `Cargo.toml`, see example:
 ```
 [package]
 name = "ktra"